lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 -   `Context Broker`: An endpoint of a context broker
 -   `ServicePath`: FIWARE Service Path
 -   `Action type`: `delete`
--   `Entity id`: Entity id to be deleted attribute
+-   `Entity id`: Id of an entity containing an attribute to be deleted
--   `Entity type`: Entity type to be deleted attribute
+-   `Entity type`: Type of an entity containing an attribute to be delete
--   `Attribute name`: Attribute name to delete
+-   `Attribute name`: Attribute name of an attribute to be deleted

 ### Example

 #### Input

 Payload *JSON Object*

 A `msg.payload` should contain information related to the attribute to delete.